supserrr/supserrr/README.md

 ### 👩‍💻 About Me

-🔭 I’m currently building scalable backend systems for creative platforms like **CollabBridge**
 🌱 Learning more about distributed systems & microservices
 🎯 Passionate about using technology for social impact
 📍 Based in Rwanda
-💡 Always exploring new tech like Rust, Kubernetes, and Serverless
+💡 Always exploring new tech like Rust

 ---